lynnfaraday/aresmush.com/_root/fs3/third_edition.md

 | 4 | Expert / Great | A veteran in your field with lots of experience.
 You can pull through even in dire circumstances. |
 | 5 | Elite / Awesome | You have mastered your field.
 Few can compare to your ability. |

+> Notes:
+>
-> Note:  Elite doesn't mean "best of all time".
+> Elite doesn't mean "best of all time".
 To use a sports analogy, Elite would mean an All-Star quality player, not necessarily the greatest player who ever lived.

-# Ability Rolls

-Abilities help you flesh out your character, but sometimes you'll need to use them to resolve conflicts.
-Ability Rolls are used to determine the outcome of a character’s action, whether it’s shooting a gun or jumping a chasm.

-> **The Golden Rule of Ability Rolls:**  As long as there are no objections from anyone involved in the scene, it is perfectly acceptable to just assume success or failure based on roleplay.

-Action Skills, Expertise, Interests and Advantages can all be rolled if you have a rating in the ability.
-You can apply a + or - modifier to adjust your rating for special conditions.

-> `roll Firearms` to shoot a gun
-> `roll Firearms-1` to shoot at something really far away

-Your rating determines how many dice you get to roll, and modifiers simply add or take away dice.
-If you really want to know the details, see Dice Mechanics.

-## Aptitudes and Defaulting

-You can **default** to an Aptitude when you don't have a rating in an appropriate ability **as long as** your character would reasonably have a shot at it.
-You can't do brain surgery without training, but you could default to your Athletic aptitude to run a footrace.

-> **Note!** If the task is covered by an Action Skill, you can't default to an Aptitude.
-Roll the skill even if you don't have it.
-So if you pick up a gun without training, you roll Firearms, not Reactive.
-The system will make an Untrained roll with a small chance of success.
+>
+> Beyond Competent, higher ability ratings don't necessarily mean you succeed more often.
+They mostly give you an edge in contested rolls and adverse situations.

 # Character Creation